A closer look at the animals and plants that live in Douglass Park on Chicago's Westside

 Ambush Bugs look more like pieces of flowers gone to seed.
 They sit still and wait on goldenrod and other flowers, then catch and eat smaller insects that get too close.
 (These two ambush bugs are mating).
 (August, 2016)

-Late summer and fall are great seasons to look for insects in Douglas Park.
+Late summer and fall are great seasons to look for insects in Douglass Park.
 There are still butterflies, moths and dragonflies to be found, plus grasshoppers and their predators are really coming into their own.

 On sunny days, small Fiery Skippers sip nectar from whatever flowers remain.
 (August, 2016)